WietseWind/toastify-ledger/README.md

 If you want to build from source, checkout (or [download](https://github.com/WietseWind/toastify-ledger/archive/development.zip)) this repository and run `npm install` to install dependencies.
 Then run `npm run build` to generate the output in the `/dist/` folder.

+A short demo video is available at: https://youtu.be/RhZMKvz3sbU

 ### Tested

 I tested the software on: